-For inter-AS solutions, the root may not be in the leaf's RTM or, if it is present, it is installed using BGP with ASBRs acting as the leaf's local AS root.
-Therefore, the leaf's local AS intermediate routers may not know the path to the root.
+For inter-AS solutions, the root may not be in the RTM of the leaf node or, if it is present, it is installed using BGP with ASBRs acting as the local AS root of the leaf.
+Therefore, the local AS intermediate routers on the leaf may not know the path to the root.